valNodeOne/Documentation/Relayer/IBC-Challange.md

 ### Step 2.2: Install TS-Relayer

 Consider that the following command will install the latest release.
-This version will most likely not work with all Cosmos SDK Releases.
+This version will most likely not work with all Cosmos SDK releases.
 Therefore check the compatibility at the [ts-relayer](https://github.com/confio/ts-relayer) repo.

 ```bash=
 sudo npm i -g @confio/relayer